 Simulations are performed on a one-dimensional sample, either homogeneous or with heterogeneities.
 Heterogeneities include permeability and porosity continuous profiles, or composite samples.
-Hysteresis between drainage and imbibition is also taken into account.
+Hysteresis between drainage and imbibition is also considered.

-Most laboratory experiments are preset in CYDAR, and boundary conditions, which are specific to each experiment, are adjusted accordingly.
+In CYDAR, most laboratory experiments are preset, and boundary conditions, which are specific to each experiment, are adjusted accordingly.
 In addition, non-programmed experiments can be simulated by setting inlet and outlet boundary conditions.